neanes/neanes/README.md

 - Automatic calculation of martyria
 - Print or export to PDF

-## About
+## Purpose

-This software is designed to create simple scores that contain:
+This software is intended to create simple scores that contain:

 - A title
 - A mode signature